AstroEngineDevs/FNF-AstroEngine/README.md

 open up a Command Prompt/PowerShell or Terminal, type `haxelib install hmm`

-after it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for _Psych Engine!_
+after it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for _Astro Engine!_

 ---